YuanRuQian/encrypted-file-system/README.md

 # it should show “hello from Lydia”

+# attempt to read twice from the same file
+cat mountpoint/lydia

+# it should show “hello from Lydia” again

-# attempt to read from a file that doesn't exist in the physical folder
+# test cat a file does not exist in the physical folder

-cat encrypted/test
+cat encrypted/testingFile

+# console output: cat: encrypted/testingFile: No such file or directory

-# attempt to read from a file that doesn't exist in virtual filesystem folder
+# test cat a file does not exist in the virtual filesystem folder

-cat mountpoint/test
+cat mountpoint/testingFile

+# cat: mountpoint/testingFile: Numerical result out of range

 ```